Beaches in Wirral

 Our sandy beaches offer a great place for a family day out, or a peaceful stroll.
 They’re incredibly popular with those who have a passion for outdoor sports, and if you’re hoping to catch some of Wirral’s incredible sunsets, then our beaches are perfect locations to do so.
 The sunsets are some of the best in the country, and a real favourite with photographers.

-The annual guide published by the Marine Conservation Society (MCS) recognises Meols, Moreton, Wallasey and West Kirby with the guide’s highest accolade.
+The annual guide published by the Marine Conservation Society (MCS) recognised Meols, Moreton, Wallasey and West Kirby with the guide’s highest accolade.
 A further four Wirral beaches – New Brighton, Leasowe, Thurstaston and Red Rocks at Hoylake have all been assessed previously as meeting mandatory standards.

 Here’s a run-down of what to expect from Wirral’s beaches.